Houston and Texas Central Railway

-The Houston and Texas Central Railway (H&TC), was an 872-mile (1403-km) railway system chartered in Texas in 1848, with construction beginning in 1856.
-The line eventually stretched from Houston northward to Dallas and Denison, Texas. with branches to Austin and Waco.
+The Houston and Texas Central Railway (H&TC) was an 872-mile (1403-km) railway system chartered in Texas in 1848, with construction beginning in 1856.
+The line eventually stretched from Houston northward to Dallas and Denison, Texas, with branches to Austin and Waco.

 History

 Ebenezer Allen of Galveston, Texas obtained the charter to establish a railroad company on March 11, 1848.
-A series of meetings about the establishment of the company occurred in Chappell Hill and Houston.
+Other investors included Paul Bremond, Thomas William House, Sr., William J. Hutchins, Francis Moore, Benjamin A. Shepherd, James H. Stevens, William Marsh Rice, and William Van Alstyne.
+A series of meetings about the establishment of the company took place in Chappell Hill and Houston.
 In 1852, the Galveston and Red River Railway (G&RR) company became active.
-Other investors included Paul Bremond, Thomas William House, Sr., William J. Hutchins, Francis Moore, Benjamin A. Shepherd, James H. Stevens, William Marsh Rice, and William Van Alstyne.